-“Royal Flush: ace, king, queen, jack and 10 of the same suit.
+“Royal Flush”: ace, king, queen, jack and 10 of the same suit.

 4.4 Hands of the same poker hand value, but consisting of different card values, shall be ranked according to the card values prescribed in rule 4.2.
 For example: